Pandemic, expiring contract forces end of show

 Since the pandemic started in March, many radio personalities had to work at home or in empty studios in order to prevent the spread of Covid-19.
 The pandemic has also wrecked advertising revenues in all media, with radio especially hard hit with numerous radio chains laying off tons of personnel, Cumulus included.
 Rival chain iHeartMedia has announced a running list of layoffs than began two weeks ago.

 The move leaves a hole in WLS’ lineup, a situation which could accelerate as syndicated radio personality Rush Limbaugh has terminal lung cancer as his show’s end is right around the corner.
-No replacement has been named as Muller exits November 25, though names such as Steve Cochran and Roe Conn have been floated about.
-In the interim, guest hosts will sit in.
+Muller exits November 25 as in the interim, guest hosts will sit in.

 The move to re-hire Muller – by his old nemesis Marv Nyren was odd.
 While he was on WLUP-FM in 2017, Muller slapped Nyren with a lawsuit claiming “emotional distress” (the frivolous suit was dropped mere weeks later.)
 Nyren was Muller’s boss at WKQX when he was fired from the station in 2006, where Muller sued him for libel.
 Nevertheless, Nyren re-hired Muller anyway to become WLS-AM’s new morning man.

 Adding to this was the controversy surrounding him and pastor James McDonald of Harvest Bible Chapel, who sued Cumulus and WLS for libel after Muller aired outtakes of McDonald on his show, as he was accused of embezzling money from the church, among other things.
 Muller blamed McDonald for tainting his relationship between him and Cumulus, and is threatening to countersue.
 Muller claims WLS management barred him from talking about the case on the show.